 Checking for Root Access

-Running a root checker app should help you determine whether or not Magisk was installed successfully.
-If the app verifies that your device has root access, then the installation was done.
-There are several Root Checker apps available, such as Root Checker by joeykrim, Root Checker Basic by JRummy Apps Inc., and Root Checker Pro by Free Android Tools.
+Running a root checker app should help determine whether Magisk was installed successfully.
+The installation was done if the app verifies that your device has root access.
+Several Root Checker apps are available, such as Root Checker by joeykrim, Root Checker Basic by JRummy Apps Inc., and Root Checker Pro by Free Android Tools.
 The steps are as follows:

 Using Magisk Manager

 Additionally, you can use the Magisk Manager app to determine whether root access is enabled on your device and whether the installation was successful.
-You can also add new modules and manage the ones you already have installed using the Magisk Manager.
+You can also add new modules and manage the ones installed using the Magisk Manager.

 Troubleshooting